Code-Institute-Submissions/milestone-project-two-12/README.md

 <img src="assets/images/user_stories_ss_1.JPG" height="300px">
 <br><br>

-- The user can interact with website in as part of achieving the previous user goals
+- The user can interact with website as part of achieving the previous user goals
 - They can also interact in the "Did you know" section
 - The user can either click on "Did you know" in the navigation bar or scroll down the page until they get to the section